 Talk to me!
 I’m here to help make the process as simple as possible for you.
 You may also want to talk to your accountant, lawyer or estate advisor to find out what method of giving would be best for you.
 If you’re considering a gift in your will, talk to your family — sharing with them why you love our foundation enough to make us part of your estate planning gets them excited about the gift, too.

 What's your favourite part of your role?

 Meeting and connecting with people!
-As an Alberta girl, I've always loved chatting with people in my community, learning their stories and helping them leave the gift of a lifetime.
-Showing donors the impact of their generosity is also so fun!
+I've always loved chatting with people in my community, learning their stories and helping them leave the gift of a lifetime.
+Showing donors the impact of their generosity is very rewarding.
 Hearing from donors who have received excellent care at Covenant hospitals and continuing care sites and who now want to give back is a really moving experience.
 At its core, it shows the good in people — people wanting to help people.
 And hearing from hospital, long-term and hospice care staff about the impact our donors make keeps me motivated.

 Tell us about you as a person.
 What does your life look like outside of work?

 As a husband and father to two children, I’m dedicated to my family’s needs and am proud to work for an organization that supports the improvement of health care across Alberta.
 Personally, I’m known for my warm personality, ability to build meaningful relationships, and commitment to my community.

 I genuinely focus on being positive and living my best life.
 I’m very health conscious and focus my spare time on track & field and getting ready for big races to push myself to be better and reach goals that I set for myself.
 My children enjoy sports and it’s such an honor to watch them learn and grow and ultimately persevere.